OpenVPN/openvpn/doc/man-sections/tls-options.rst

   The following profiles are supported:

   :code:`insecure`
-      Identical for mbed TLS to `legacy`
+      Identical for mbed TLS to :code:`legacy`

   :code:`legacy` (default)
       SHA1 and newer, RSA 2048-bit+, any elliptic curve.